Digital Marketing: A Complete Guide To Understand And Apply To Your Business

 This is essential, given that quantifying the impacts of marketing can have a significant effect on your company’s bottom line.
 In fact, understanding the performance of your marketing endeavours is crucial to your budgeting and success.
 Back in 2014, Forrester conducted a survey that found that 50% of B2B marketing executives find it difficult to attribute their marketing activities to revenue results and, thereby, justify budgets.

 When you dive into marketing reporting and attribution, you’ll find that the process is essentially a signing credit to the correct traffic sources from your various marketing channels.
-If you use various digital marketing tactics, like a combination of email marketing, social media, content, and influencer marketing, you’ll likely use a multi-channel attribution model.
+If you use various digital marketing for doctors tactics, like a combination of email marketing, social media, content, and influencer marketing, you’ll likely use a multi-channel attribution model.
 This may sound complex, but it’s the only thing that can accurately account for all the various arms of your marketing funnel.
 It’s also the only thing that can allow you to optimize your marketing by understanding the actual value of each channel.

 8. Marketing Attribution Models